Test-Time Tuned Language Models Enable End-to-end De Novo Molecular Structure Generation from MS/MS Spectra: Impact statement

 \subsection{Test-time tuning}

-Test-time tuning is an approach that adjusts model parameters during inference to better align predictions with the characteristics of the input data.
+Test-time tuning is a transductive strategy~\citep{book_transduction,farahani_brief_2021,sun2020test} that updates parameters at inference time using only unlabeled test inputs, contrasting with pre‑training/fine‑tuning schemes that assume target data are available during training, to better align predictions with the characteristics of the input data.
 Unlike conventional training, which relies on a fixed dataset, this method exploits information available at inference time to refine the model without requiring full retraining.
-The process typically involves selecting relevant training points from a larger candidate pool, often using a nearest-neighbor strategy (see Figure \ref{fig:schema_TTT}).
-Test-time tuning is particularly valuable in scenarios involving domain shifts between training and test sets, where labeled data exist only in the source domain but some unlabeled target data can be leveraged during inference —a setting commonly referred to as transductive transfer learning.
-By dynamically adapting to the test distribution, this strategy improves robustness and predictive accuracy, especially in challenging conditions where distribution shifts would otherwise degrade performance.\\ In our implementation, test-time tuning is applied to remedy the domain shift that is present in certain cases between the train and test set of MS/MS experimental datasets, helping the model to predict more accurate molecular structures.
-Usually the candidate pool of data points matches the training set of the given dataset, however, it is always possible to add more data to it, which results extremely useful when other relevant data to the test set are available, as shown in Section \ref{sec:results-ext-candidate-pool}.\\ The algorithm iterates over randomly picked test points and selects the most relevant data points for the current test instance from the candidate pool, typically through a nearest-neighbor search in the embedding space.
-In our case, the selection process relies on the cosine similarity between the molecular fingerprints of the different candidate points predicted by the MLP.
-The selected samples are then used to update the model parameters with one step of gradient descent.\\ When the candidate pool is very large, computing embeddings and fingerprints becomes computationally expensive in terms of time and memory, which can significantly degrade performance.
-To address this, a pre-selection strategy can be adopted.
-Using the FAISS library~\cite{faiss}, we perform k-means clustering on the candidate data points and select the cluster whose centroid is closest to the test set.
-This smaller subset serves as the candidate pool for the next 10 iterations.
-After every 10 parameter updates, the clustering and selection process is repeated to ensure that the chosen subset remains relevant to the test set, as the model’s representations evolve during tuning.
+The process typically involves selecting relevant training points from a large candidate pool, often using a nearest-neighbor strategy (see Figure \ref{fig:schema_TTT}).
+Test-time tuning is particularly valuable in scenarios involving domain shifts between training and test sets~\citep{hubotterefficiently}, where labeled data exist only in the source domain but some unlabeled target data can be leveraged during inference —a setting commonly referred to as transductive transfer learning.
+By dynamically adapting to the test distribution, this strategy improves robustness and predictive accuracy, especially in challenging conditions where distribution shifts would otherwise degrade performance.